Linen is made from fibers sourced from the stems of flax plants.

 Types Of Linen

 Linen is one of the most recognizable types of linen available in the market.
-It’s known for its durability and incredible level of softness.
+It’s known for its durability and an incredible level of softness.

 There are several designs of linen that include the following: